 A common way of maximising the chance of catching on a clean sandy beach is to use a plain weight, as this will roll around with the tide and eventually come to rest in gullies and channels that are likely to be of interest to fish.
 Most anglers fishing clean beaches use plain weights whenever possible and only switch to grip leads when the tide becomes so strong that a plain weight no longer holds the bottom.
 Changing fishing positions after every few casts also increases the chances of finding some kind of fish holding feature.
 Similarly, a stretch of beach near to mixed, broken or rocky ground may be more productive as the rocks will hold shellfish and crabs that fish will feed on.
 Similarly, fishing a beach after a storm or spell of sustained bad weather will increase the chances of catching as worms and shellfish will have been dislodged from their homes (and will end up in the aforementioned gullies) and fish will be actively feeding on them.

-Fishing a beach can often involve lots of moving as anglers will need to walk up to the edge of the water and cast out and then move forwards or backwards depending on whether the tide is coming in and out.
+Fishing a beach can often involve moving around a lot as anglers will need to walk up to the edge of the water and cast out and then move forwards or backwards depending on whether the tide is coming in and out.
 The actual amount of moving that and angler will have to do will depend on the size of the tide and the specific mark being fished – be aware that in some parts of the UK – such as the areas around the Bristol Channel – there can be over a mile between the high tide and low tide marks, and when the tide turns it can come in with great speed!
 Many anglers take the minimum amount of gear they can get away with, and keep their equipment neatly organised and arranged, so that they can move quickly with the tide.
 Beaches are usually fishable in most conditions and are seen as relatively safe places to fish.
 However, in bad weather with onshore winds the breaking waves can be so vast that they cannot be cast past making the beach unfishable.

 Crowds and Safety

 Beaches are obviously popular with tourists and many beaches the length and breadth of the country will become so crowded over summer that any kind of fishing is simply impossible due to the risk of hitting someone with a lead, either when casting or when the lead hits the water.
 In these situations beaches have to be avoided at peak times and the only chance the angler has to come fishing is either very early in the morning before the crowds arrive (luckily dawn is a key bass feeding time), or make their fishing a night session.
 At many marks the fishing is better at night, and this is particularly true of beaches where the fish are more likely to come into the relatively shallow waters under the cover of darkness.
 Even outside of summer beaches can be popular with dog walkers, birdwatchers and wind surfers so take care when casting – it is only safe to perform pendulum casts if no one is around, and it is never safe to cast into the water if wind surfers or kayaks are in the area.
-Although it is frustrating the only option is to pack up and move to a new, empty venue.
+Although it is frustrating the only option is to pack up and move to a new quieter fishing mark.